(Open interactive planning-Science) Enter your planned activities directly in the document, print it, and add it to your activity planning binder.

 EARLY SCIENCE ACTIVITIES

-Pour sparkling mineral water into a glass.
+Pour sparkling water into a glass.
 Add a few grapes.
 After a few minutes, they will begin to move.

 Add a few drops of food coloring (blue or red are best) to a glass of water.
 Place a celery stalk (with leaves attached) in the glass of water.
 Let stand for a few hours.
 Notice how the leaves have changed color.